 Sonika Chauhan: Popular model and TV prime time host, Sonika Chauhan, was killed when the SUV in which she was travelling met with an accident in south Kolkata on April 29, 2017.
 She was 28 years old.

-Amjad Khan: Gabbar Singh aka Amjab Khan was adept at playing negative, supporting as well as comic characters.
-He acted in more than 130 films, but passed away in 1992 following a heart failure.
+Amjad Khan: Gabbar Singh aka Amjad Khan was adept at playing negative, supporting as well as comic characters.
+He acted in more than 130 films but passed away in 1992 following a heart failure.
 He was only 51.

 Smita Patil: Although she was known for her hard-hitting persona in art films, Patil proved to be equally adept in commercial cinema.
 Her career span was hardly a decade old when she died of birth complications at 31 in 1986.
 However, her films like Nishant, Bhumika and Manthan remain legendary.

 Guru Dutt: He starred in classics like Pyaasa, Sahib Bibi Aur Ghulam, and Kaagaz Ke Phool.
-The tragedy king of Bollywood committed suicide in 1964, when he was only 39.
+The tragedy king of Bollywood committed suicide in 1964 when he was only 39.
+Guru Dutt's films Pyaasa and Kaagaz Ke Phool have been included among the greatest films of all time by Time magazine's "All-TIME" 100 best movies list.

 Madhubala: Her lifespan was all of 36 years, but by then Madhubala had done enough to be regarded as one of the greatest divas to grace the screen.
 Starting her career as a child artist with Basant in 1942, she went on to star in numerous classics like Neel Kamal, and of course Mughal-e-Aazam.
 Heart complications led to her death in 1969.